-The accepted standard for major housing rehabilitation needs is normally a 30-year timeframe.
-According to the 2015-2019 American Community Survey, about 90 percent of Carson's housing stock was 30 years or older in 2019 (i.e., built in or before 1989).
+The accepted standard for major Major housing rehabilitation needs is normally not needed for at least 30 -years timeframe following construction.
+According to the 2015-2019 American Community Survey, about 89.990 percent of Carson's housing stock was 30 years or older in 2019 (i.e., built in or before 1989).).
 This suggests that a number of Carson homes may need to be rehabilitated.
+Table 2-17 shows the age of Carson's housing stock.